rapid7/awsaml/README.md

 application's running.

-The application itself is written in JavaScript, packaged with Electron, and distributed as a native application.
+The application itself is written in JavaScript, packaged with Electron, and distributed as a desktop application.
 JavaScript and Electron where chosen because the Node.js environment provides the cryptography libraries necessary for authentication with SSH, and the Chromium runtime provides the rendering necessary for authentication with SAML.